Ricci-Positive Metrics on Connected Sums of Projective Spaces: Introduction

-We will explain how Proposition \ref{docking} follows from the work of \cite{Per1} in Section \ref{dockingsection}.
-As explained, Proposition \ref{docking} reduces the problem of taking Ricci positive connected sums of $M_i$ to finding Ricci positive metrics on $M^n_i\setminus D^n$ with round, convex boundary.
+Once the docking station of Proposition \ref{docking} is constructed, Lemma \ref{glue} reduces the existence of a Ricci positive metric on $\#_{i=1}^k M^n_i$ to constructing Ricci positive metrics on each of $M^n_i\setminus D^n$ with round, convex boundaries.

 \begin{customthm}{B} Let $n\ge 4$ and $1\le i\le k$.
-Suppose there exists metrics $g_i$ on $M^n_i\setminus D^n$ with positive Ricci curvature such that $\2_i$ is positive definite and the metric restricted to the boundary is round.
+Suppose there exists metrics $g_i$ on $M^n_i\setminus D^n$ with positive Ricci curvature such that the second fundamental form $\2_i$ of the boundary of $M^n_i\setminus D^n$ is positive definite and the metric restricted to the boundary is round.
 Then there exists a metric on $\#_{i=1}^k M_i$ with positive Ricci curvature. \end{customthm}